Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cước tàu châu Á bắt đầu tăng vì căng thẳng Biển Đỏ- Ảnh 1.

-The reason is that the Panama Canal is currently experiencing a drought, so shipping lines are diverting to the Suez Canal or the Cape of Good Hope.
+The reason is that the Panama Canal is currently suffering from drought, so shipping lines are diverting to the Suez Canal or the Cape of Good Hope.
 The transit time is 15-20 days longer than the normal schedule, causing shipping rates to increase.
-In addition, tensions in the Red Sea have caused shipping times to be extended, affecting the overall operating capacity of the entire route, specifically delays, the possibility of turnarounds, and omissions that occur frequently on routes in the Middle East and Mediterranean, causing shipping rates to double.
+In addition, tensions in the Red Sea have caused shipping times to be extended, affecting the overall operating capacity of the entire route, specifically delays, the possibility of turnarounds and omissions that occur frequently on routes in the Middle East and Mediterranean, causing shipping rates to double.
 Costs have increased due to expenses such as ship protection and war surcharges.
 Contracts that shipping lines signed with customers before the conflict and have just shipped goods will incur losses because they have to cover these expenses.
 Therefore, some shipping lines have cut back on operations and prioritized long-distance routes such as the US and Europe, making the situation even more tense.
 This has led to an imbalance in container loads due to long transit times and slow turnarounds.

 Source link